openml/automlbenchmark/docs/extending.md

 The data is available in its regular form, but also in a numeric-only form (where string values are encoded with integers).

 Finally, add your framework to the [`framework.yaml`](https://github.com/openml/automlbenchmark/blob/master/resources/frameworks.yaml) file.
+If at any point you run into issues or questions that aren't answered by the benchmark's documentation, please open an [issue](https://github.com/openml/automlbenchmark/issues), the title of the issue should start with '[FW ADD]'.

 ### Testing an AutoML framework